 You can also use keywords (or “tags”, as they’re often called) to add information about each session on your event calendar.
 Grenadine does not limit the number of keywords you can use to add information to a session.

 Keywords are displayed on session details tiles and are also searchable through the event schedule search.
-Much like tracks, keywords attach to an session, but they are meant to be less structured.
-Here’s an example of how keywords are displayed (the grey words are keywords, while the colored ones are tracks):
+Much like tracks, keywords attach to a session, but they are meant to be less structured.
+Here’s an example of how keywords are displayed (the grey words are keywords, while the colored ones are tracks, when you are setting up the session they will be referred to as Format and Category or Theme):

 Grouping by parent-child relationship